khaopoon2543/My-Galllery/README.md

 # My-Gallery
-The Gallery's link is https://kaopuny.netlify.app/
+The Gallery's link is https://kaopuny.netlify.app 🎨💗

-This website collects my lovely paintings.
+My paintings and commissions information are collected on the website.

 ![](readme-new-mygallery.gif)